ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ## Date-based hiding

-When your content item is published, you can schedule a date and time and the content is hidden at that time.
+When your content item is published, you can schedule a date and time for the content to become hidden.
 To do this, go to the **Content** tab and select **Content structure** or **Media**.
 Then, navigate to the content item that you want to hide and click **Hide** in the menu.